Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees

 \subsection{Experiments on synthetic datasets}

-In this section we run experiments on a simple instance of a mixture of Gaussians, as the one shown in Figure~\ref{fig:cool_heatmap}.
-To generate an initial set of bipartitions we use the slicing Algorithm~\ref{alg:slicing} described in Section~\ref{sub:metric:setup}.
-As a cost function we use
+In this section, we run experiments on a simple instance of a mixture of Gaussians, as the one shown in Figure~\ref{fig:cool_heatmap}.
+To generate an initial set of bipartitions, we use the slicing Algorithm~\ref{alg:slicing} described in Section~\ref{sub:metric:setup}.
+As a cost function, we use

-To make the different methods comparable, we consider a hard clustering task in which each method predicts the ground truth clusters.
-Their performance is assessed with the normalized mutual information between predicted and true clusters.
+To make the different methods comparable, we consider a challenging clustering task in which no method predicts the ground truth clusters.
+We assess their performance via the normalized mutual information between predicted and actual clusters.
 We experiment on simple instances of a mixture of Gaussians in $\mathbb{R}^2$ with $n=6,000$ points and $\nummindsets=4$ clusters as the one visualized in Figure~\ref{fig:cool_heatmap}.
-All results are averaged over 10 random instances of the model.

-In the metric setting we compare tangles to the $k$-means clustering algorithm, working out of the box for the mixture of Gaussian setting.
-We use the implementation from \emph{sklearn}.
-Recently there has been work on interpretable $k$-means which we discuss in our related work Section~\ref{sec:related}.
-As hierarchical methods, we consider the agglomerative method average linkage and a divisive method.
-For the latter, we iteratively use spectral clustering to split the cluster with largest number of points into two clusters.
-All baseline algorithms get the correct number of ground truth clusters as an input parameter; tangles do not need this --- they are only provided with a rough lower bound on the size of the smallest cluster, specified by the agreement parameter $\agree$. \\
+All results are averaged over ten random instances of the model.
+We compare tangles to the $k$-means clustering algorithm as implemented in \emph{sklearn}.
+We consider the agglomerative method of average linkage and a divisive method as hierarchical methods.
+For the latter, we iteratively use spectral clustering to split the cluster with the largest number of points into two clusters.
+All baseline algorithms get the correct number of ground truth clusters as an input parameter; tangles do not need this --- they only get a rough lower bound on the size of the smallest cluster, specified by the agreement parameter $\agree$. \\